 · 8 magnetic sensing channels, in a tensor array, monitoring environmental magnetic

-· These 37 channels are mounted in a 27 liter liquid helium dewar
+· These 37 channels are mounted in the vacuum space of a 27 liter liquid helium dewar

 · Helium consumption < 6 liters of liquid per day (volume and consumption allow

 system to remain unattended over a long weekend)